-Disclose whether or not the distributing corporation has, for each group referred to in the definition Designated Groups, adopted a target number or percentage, or a range of target numbers or percentages, for members of the group to hold positions on the board of directors by a specific date and (i) for each group for which a target has been adopted, the target and the annual and cumulative progress of the The Corporation has not adopted targets for Designated Groups on the Board of directors because we do not believe that any candidate for membership to our Board of Directors should be chosen nor excluded solely or largely because of it's belonging to a Designated Group.
-In selecting director nominee or executive candidates, we consider the skills, expertise and background that would complement the existing Board and management team.
-Directors will be recruited based on their ability and contributions. corporation in achieving that target, and (ii) for each group for which a target has not been adopted, the reasons why the corporation has not adopted that target.
+Disclose whether or not the corporation has, for each group the definition Designated Gro target number or percentages of the group to hold positions of directors by a specific date and (i) for each group for which been adopted, the target and and cumulative progress of corporation in achieving that p referred to in ups, adopted a or a range of s, for members on the board of d a a target has d the annual the The Corporation has not adopted targets for Designated Groups on the Board of directors because we do not believe that any candidate for membership to our Board of Directors should be chosen nor excluded solely or largely because of its belonging to a Designated Group.
+In selecting director nominee or executive candidates, the Corporation consider the skills, expertise and background that would complement the existing Board and management team.
+Directors will be recruited based on their ability and contributions. (ii) for each group for which not been adopted, the reason corporation has not adopted ns why the

 Issuer's Targets Regarding the Representation of Designated Groups in Senior Management Positions Disclose whether or not the distributing corporation has, for each group referred to in the definition Designated Groups, adopted a target number or percentage, or a range of target numbers or percentages, for members of the group to be members of senior management by a specific date and, (i) for each group for which a target has been adopted, the target and the annual and cumulative progress of the corporation in achieving that target, and (ii) for each group for which a target has not been adopted, the reasons why the corporation has not adopted that target.
-The Corporation has not adopted targets for Designated Groups in executive officer positions because we do not believe that any candidate for membership to a senior management position should be chosen nor excluded solely or largely because of it's belonging to a Designated Group.
-In selecting director nominee or executive candidates, we consider the skills, expertise and background that would complement the existing Board and management team.
+The Corporation has not adopted targets for Designated Groups in executive officer positions because we do not believe that any candidate for membership to a senior management position should be chosen nor excluded solely or largely because of its belonging to a Designated Group.
+In selecting director nominee or executive candidates, the Corporation consider the skills, expertise and background that would complement the existing Board and management team.
 Senior Management will be recruited based on their ability and contributions.
 Representation of Designated Groups on Board For each group referred to in the definition designated groups, the number and proportion, expressed as a percentage, of members of each group who hold positions on the board of directors.
-Women: One representing 17% Aboriginal peoples: None Persons with disabilities: None Members of visible minorities: None Representation of Designated Groups in Senior Management Positions For each group referred to in the definition designated groups, the number and proportion, expressed as a percentage, of members of each group who are members of senior management of the distributing corporation, including all of its major subsidiaries.
-Women: One representing 11% Aboriginal peoples: None Persons with disabilities: None Members of visible minorities: None
+Women: One representing 14% Aboriginal peoples: None Persons with disabilities: None Members of visible minorities: None Representation of Designated Groups in Senior Management Positions For each group referred to in the definition designated groups, the number and proportion, expressed as a percentage, of members of each group who are members of senior management of the distributing corporation, including all of its major subsidiaries.
+Women: One representing 10% Aboriginal peoples: None Persons with disabilities: None Members of visible minorities: None